jmporcelg/duckdnsupdater/README.md

 ### How to install?

+**Using PyPI:**

+Simply run `pip install duckdns-updater==1.0.0` (for version 1).

-You have several options, assuming you are on Windows but the same goes for Linux or any other OS that supports Python:
+**Using source** (assuming you are on Windows, but the same goes for Linux or any other OS that supports Python):

+- Clone this repository.
+- Install Python https://www.python.org/downloads/ (you can use Chocolatey or get an installer from https://ninite.com/).

+Then you have several options:

-First option, run
+First option, open a Terminal and run

 `python3 setup.py install`.